nasa/fprime/docs/UsersGuide/best/rate-group.md

 Active rate groups run on a thread and thus there is some jitter between the system driver and the execution of the rate group.
 However, multiple active rate groups can start up in unison.
 A passive rate group could be created that is synchronous and would remove jitter at the expense of synchronous execution.

+Should the synchronous work done by a rate group take longer than the rate group's cycle time to complete, the rate group will be unable to run the next cycle.
+This is known as a rate group slip and will produce a WARNING_HI event.
+Frequent slips indicate that the system is failing to keep up with the repetitive work and the cycle time may need to be increased or child components need to be moved to slower rate groups.

 ### Active Rate Groups, Ordering, and Priority